Legislation policy and guidelines

 To ensure Macquarie University's procedures are in line with current requirements of Industry and Investment NSW and The Code the following policy must be followed.

 The Animal Welfare Officer must be notified of any unexpected deaths or adverse events within 72 hours.
-The notification must be accompanied by the form "Reporting Form for Unexpected Adverse Event", which is available on the Forms page of this website.
+The notification must be accompanied by the form "Reporting Form for Unexpected Adverse Event", which is available via the Ethics, Biosafety and other Applications System.
 The AWO will report such deaths or adverse events to the AEC at the next opportunity.

 For the purposes of these reporting requirements an unexpected death is defined as any animal death that occurs prior to the approved experimental endpoint.
 Euthanasia carried out as a result of unforeseen complications or an adverse event is subject to the same reporting requirements.